Easy Conditioning far beyond Gaussian: Numerical experiments

 Based on these figures, it appears that our algorithm accurately recovers the conditional distributions when the joint distribution is generated from a Gaussian mixture model or from a meta Gaussian mixture model, when the number of components is known.

 Additionally, we compare the various methods using univariate scoring rules.

-The results indicate that our method using Gaussian Mixture Copula Model outperforms the competitors for conditional sampling on simple examples.
+The results indicate that our method using GMCM seems to outperforms the other competitors for conditional sampling on simple examples.
+In the next section, we turn to real datasets with multivariate outputs.

-Notice that another advantage of our method is that it provides estimates of the cdf $\hat{F}_{\mathbf{X_{1}}|\mathbf{X_{2}} = \mathbf{x_{2}}}(\mathbf{x_{1}})$ which are both smooth in $\mathbf{x_{2}}$ but also in $\mathbf{x_{1}}$.
-However, we need to fix the number of mixtures components beforehand, which would require some prior knowledge about the data.
-One potential solution is to select a large number of mixture components to enhance the modeling capacity of our model, thereby capturing more complex dependence structures.
-Nonetheless, this approach introduces greater challenges in parameter estimation.
-Consequently, the advantage gained from a more comprehensive modeling of the joint distribution is offset by the reduced accuracy in parameter estimation.

-\subsection{Real world examples}
+\subsubsection{Real world examples}

-We now turn to real datasets with multivariate outputs and use multivariate scoring rules for evaluation.

-\subsubsection{Wine dataset}
+\textbf{Wine dataset:}

-This dataset already presented in the introduction contains the amount of $13$ constituents found in each of the three types of wines and and consists of $178$ observations.
-We will set the number of components in our GMCM to 3.
-For our analysis, we will work with a $5$-dimensional problem where we try to predict the $3$ first variables from joint observations of the $5$ first variables.
+This dataset already presented in the introduction contains the amount of $13$ constituents found in each of the three types of wines and consists of $178$ observations.
+We set the number of components in our GMCM to 3.
+For our analysis, we work with a $5$-dimensional problem where we try to predict the $3$ first variables given the $2$ remaining ones, based on training data consisting of from joint observations of the $5$ considered variables.
 A graphical representation of this dataset can be found in figure \ref{fig:wine_descriptive}.

-The results, in table \ref{table_wine}, show that the GMCM performs similarly than GC and TGMM.
-However, the CKDE benchmark seems to outperform all the other methods on this example.
-This could be attributed to the modeling of marginal distributions, for which we assume a Gaussian mixture form in our methodology, and seems not to be adequate in this example.
+In Table \ref{table_wine}, we present the mean and standard deviation results of multivariate scoring rules across 10 train/test splits.
+The results indicate that GMCM performs slightly better than GC and TGMM in terms of the Energy Score (ES), a scoring rule extending CRPS to multivariate settings.
+However, it does not outperform them in the variogram score (VS).
+Notably, the DRF benchmark appears to outperform all other methods in this example.
+Given that the performance differences among the models are within one standard deviation, we cannot assert a significant difference in their performance.

-\subsubsection{Breast Cancer data Wisconsin}
+\textbf{Breast Cancer data Wisconsin:}

-The data set provides data for $569$ patients on $30$ features of the cell nuclei obtained from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-For each patient the cancer was diagnosed as malignant or benign.
-This data-set has been studied for classification or clustering tasks.
+The Breast Cancer Wisconsin dataset sourced from the UCI Machine Learning Repository, utilizes digitized images from fine needle aspirates (FNA) of breast masses.
+It comprises ten features derived from \(569\) patients.
+For each feature, the dataset provides the mean value, extreme value (average of the three largest values), and standard error, resulting in \(30\) continuous variables.
+The dataset includes two types of diagnoses: benign (\(352\) patients) and malignant (\(212\) patients), suggesting the presence of two distinct clusters.
+For this experiment, we focus on a subset of four variables: perimeter standard error (PSE), extreme smoothness (ES), extreme concavity (EC), and extreme concave points (ECP).

+We aim to use probabilistic methods to predict the values of EC and ECP based on observations of PSE and ES.